uchicago-cs/student-resource-guide/tutorials/linux-advanced.rst

 but some classes may assume that you are familiar with the topics covered in this tutorial.

-This tutorial assumes that you have worked through the :ref:`Linux Basics tutorial <tutorial-linux-basics>`, or are already familiar with the topics covered in that tutorial.
+This tutorial assumes that you have worked through the Linux tutorial sequence which starts with :ref:`Linux Basics Tutorial - Introduction to Linux <tutorial-linux-intro>`, or are already familiar with the topics covered in that tutorial.
 If you did not work through the Linux Basics tutorial but are comfortable with the material covered in it, make sure you download the files from the Linux Basics tutorial, as we will be using them